-Greg has over 30 years of experience working with the manufacturing industry, mainly in the automotive, electronics, aerospace, and consumer goods sectors around the world.
-We had the opportunity to get his thoughts on several topics for a series of articles.
+We had the opportunity to get Greg Kinsey's thoughts on several topics for a series of articles.
 In this blog, Greg shares his vision for digital transformation.

 What's your definition of digital transformation?

 For many people, digital transformation is about looking at new technologies and asking “what can I do with that technology?”
 But in practice, this thinking is backwards.
 To me, digital transformation should focus more on the transforming and less on the technologies.
 It should be purpose-driven, driving towards a clear vision of future competitiveness.